Improving the website usability & uX of campus-wide university report

 Setting up category structure

-The original structure is arbitrary and undefined, leading to issues in web design hierarchy.
+The original structure feels arbitrary and undefined to the users, leading to issues in web design hierarchy.
 Users find it hard to navigate and have to guess which tool belongs to which category.

 Data Visualization: presenting and writing with clear intention